 Nicole (Nikki) Keller, MSW, LISW received a BA in Science and Social Welfare (1986) and Master of Social Work (1992) from The Ohio State University.
 She has been independently licensed in the State of Ohio since 1994 and is a member of the National Association of Social Workers.

 Michael K. Durham, LSW, LICDC is the Substance Abuse Counselor/Educator.
 He received a BSSW from Bowling Green, Ohio in 1990.
 He has an independent license to practice in the state of Ohio.
 He has over 25 years in the field of substance abuse counseling, counseling youth, adults and families.
 He has been clinical manager of both inpatient and outpatient facilities.
 His theoretical approach is based on the stages of change and he believes recovery is a process, not an event.

 Lindsay Miller, MS, LPC is beginning her second year in the Kenyon College Counseling Center.
 She did her undergraduate work at Allegheny College (B.S.
 Neuroscience & Psychology) and her graduate work at Chatham College (MS Counseling Psychology) in Pittsburgh, PA.
 She has served in both a private practice setting and a residential facility for adolescents.
 She has experience with individual, group and family counseling targeted at emotional and behavioral adjustment and well-being.
 Her counseling philosophy is insight oriented, with a belief that healing and growth arise from within the individual in a safe, supportive setting.

-Sarah Gill-Williams, LPCC-S received a BA in Psychology (1998) from Vermont College and a MA in Counseling Psychology (2004) from Union University.
+Sarah Gabric, LPCC-S received a BA in Psychology (1998) from Vermont College and a MA in Counseling Psychology (2004) from Union University.
 She is independently licensed in the State of Ohio.